owlbarn/tutorial/book/maths/README.md

 ## Special Functions

+The definition of numerous special functions of mathematical physics.
+It interfaces to the [Cephes Mathematical Functions Library](http://www.netlib.org/cephes/).

 ### Airy Functions

 In the physical sciences, the Airy function (or Airy function of the first kind) Ai(x) is a special function named after the British astronomer George Biddell Airy.
 (COPY)